discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Skill name="Distortion"/> should be held for emergency <Boon name="Stability"/>/<Boon name="Aegis"/>.

 ### Continuum Split
-<Skill name="Continuum Split"/> rewinds all your skills back to the status they have been at while entering.

-The durations depends on the amount of Clones spent.
+Entering <Skill name="Continuum Split"/> gives you a free cast of any of your availible skills.
+When it ends you will be reverted back to the position where you entered with your skill cooldowns also reverted.
+The duration of <Skill name="Continuum Split"/> depends on the amount of Clones spent.

-If the last stack of one of your Mantras gets used during the Continuum Split, it does not get rewinded!
+If the last stack of one of your Mantras gets used during the Continuum Split, the skill will not be reverted and need to be channeled again!

-Use **all** Shatters for additional boons.
+Use **all** Shatters while in <Skill name="Continuum Split"/> for additional boons.

 <Skill name="Continuum Split"/> gets the most value at boon precasts, and during combat, if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.